Valrravn/teamcity-samples-core-concepts/README.md

 * **Templated Build Configuration** — a configuration whose "based on template" property was set upon creation.
 Inherits all settings of a template, but adds one additional build step and overrides the default parameter value.
 This technique allows you to quickly "clone" a default build configuration, and then customize it as needed.

 You can stop synchronizing a cloned configuration with its parent parent template at any time.
 To do so, go to "Configuration settings | Quick Actions" and select "Detach from template...".

+## Sample 3 — Input Parameters

+TeamCity parameters are name-value pairs.
+Parameters can be input (designed to be used directly in the configuration/project that declares them) and output (can be referenced by downstream configurations of a build chain).

+Depending on their origin, parameters can be custom (user-defined) and predefined.
+TeamCity exposes a wide range of predefined build parameters that return the build number, the build agent OS type, the user who triggered the build, and so on.

+This sample performs two steps:

+1. Merges values of the custom `greeting.string` and predefined `teamcity.build.triggeredBy.username` parameters.
+The result is written to a custom `output.string` parameter via the `##teamcity[setParameter name='name' value='value']` service message.
+2. Prints the `output.string` parameter value to the build log.

+> Note: You cannot get the modified parameter value in the same step that sent the `##teamcity[setParameter]` message.
+For that reason, reporting the `output.string` parameter value is in a separate step.